kyphan38/web/assets/docs/study/soft skills/1-ces.md

 - Embracing professionalism is about staying non-reactive, detached yet focused, and engaged with the task and mission of the company
 - Professionalism must include an allowance for our humanity while staying within the boundaries of what is good for our teams and our organizations

-## Story - Information versus story
+## Story - Information Versus Story

 Context